jijihohococo/ichi-orm/README.md

 ```

-The default folder is "app/Models".
+The default file folder is "app/Models".
+So after making command, the model you created will be in the this default file folder.
 If you want to change the default folder path, you can change it in your "ichi" file.

 ```php